Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Introduction

 \section{Introduction}

 Dark matter (DM) is one of the most significant and well-established mysteries in modern physics, with Weakly interacting massive particles (WIMPs) among the most promising candidates.
 WIMPs naturally appear in many theories beyond the Standard Model and also naturally freeze-out in the early universe, with an expected relic abundance matching the observed DM density.
 This cosmological coincidence is behind the motivation for a wide variety of experimental searches aimed at directly detecting WIMPs.
-DM direct detectors are sensitive to the tiny nuclear recoils produced when a WIMP from the galactic halo scatters-off a target nucleus.
+DM direct detectors are sensitive to the tiny nuclear recoils that are expected if a WIMP from the galactic halo scatters-off a target nucleus.
 They are usually located deep underground to shield them from cosmic-ray backgrounds.
-DM Direct detection (DD) experiments have shown an accelerated progress both in the size of the target as well as in detection techniques.
+DM direct detection (DD) experiments have shown an accelerated progress both in the size of the target as well as in detection techniques.
 They have increased from kilogram-scale detectors to current multi-ton-scale detectors, with liquid noble gas time projection chambers being the preferred technique, as seen in XENON1T~\cite{XENON1T}, LUX~\cite{Akerib_2016}, and PandaX~\cite{PandaX}.
 The next generation of experiments, including LZ~\cite{LZ} and XENONnT~\cite{XENONnt}, will improve the sensitivity in the parameter space.

-As DM DD experiments grow in size and improve the low-energy thresholds, they will become sensitive to the irreducible background of astrophysical neutrinos.
-Neutrinos from the Sun, from interactions within the Atmosphere, or those coming from the Diffuse supernova neutrino background (DSNB) can interact with the detector.
+As DM DD experiments grow in size and improve the low-energy thresholds, they become sensitive to the irreducible background of astrophysical neutrinos.
+More specifically, Boron and hep solar neutrinos can interact with the detector.
 These neutrinos could scatter-off electrons (E$\nu$Es), but the most important background for WIMP searches arises from Coherent Elastic Neutrino-Nucleus Scattering (CE$\nu$NS).
-This is a process where a neutrino scatters-off an entire nucleus, having a cross-section that scales with the square of the number of neutrons~\cite{Abdullah:2022zue}.
-This process has been theorised for a long time~\cite{Freedman} and was recently confirmed experimentally by the COHERENT collaboration~\cite{Akimov_2017}.
+This is a process happening at low momentum transfer in which neutrinos scatters-off an entire nucleus, having a large cross-section that scales with the square of the number of neutrons~\cite{Abdullah:2022zue}.
+This process has been theorised for a long time~\cite{Freedman} and was confirmed experimentally by the COHERENT collaboration~\cite{Akimov_2017}.
 The CE$\nu$NS interaction produces a low-energy nuclear recoil, which is the exact signal that DM DD experiments are designed to detect.